getify/You-Dont-Know-JS/types-grammar/ch1.md

 Strings can be delimited by double-quotes (`"`), single-quotes (`'`), or back-ticks (`` ` ``).
 The ending delimiter must always match the starting delimiter.

-Strings have an intrinsic length which corresponds to how many code-points -- actually, code-units, more on that in a moment -- they contain.
+Strings have an intrinsic length which corresponds to how many code-points -- actually, code-units, more on that in a bit -- they contain.

 ```js
 myName = "Kyle";